tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * the connection is TLS 1.2 and the extended master secret {{!RFC7627}} was not used

-Given an established connection, the application SHOULD be able to call the following APIs:
+The following sections describes APIs that are considered necessary to implement exported authenticators.
+These are informative only.

+## The "request" API

-"request", which takes as input:
+The "request" API takes as input:

 * certificate_request_context (from 0 to 255 bytes)
 * set of extensions to include (this MUST include signature_algorithms)

 It returns an authenticator request, which is a sequence of octets that includes a CertificateRequest message.

+## The "get context" API

-"get context", which takes as input
+The "get context" API takes as input:

 * authenticator

 It returns the certificate_request_context.

+## The "authenticate" API

-"authenticate", which takes as input:
+The "authenticate" takes as input:

  * a set of certificate chains and associated extensions (OCSP, SCT, etc.)